SharonF11/Programming/README.md

 Arivoli student number 10609974 confirm that I have correctly attributed all sources and learning resources used in the preparation of the project, and understand that if I have not done so, I will receive a zero grade.
 I confirm that any unattributed code for which I am responsible is entirely my own work.

+I would like to note there has been no contact wit Sugeeth since Saturday morning.